Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Discussion

 Although the primary topic of the paper is the study of $V$-fold procedures, let us compare briefly our results to other oracle inequalities that have been proved in the least-squares density estimation setting.
-For projection estimators, \cite[Section~7.2]{Mas:2003:St-Flour} prove an oracle inequality for some penalization procedures, but they are suboptimal since the leading constant $C_n$ does not tend to~1 as $n$ goes to $+\infty$.
-Oracle inequalities have also been proved for other estimators: blockwise Stein estimators in \cite{Ri06} and some $T$-estimators in \cite{Bi08}.
-Note the models considered in \cite{Bi08} are more general than ours, but the corresponding estimators are not computable in practice, and the oracle inequality in \cite{Bi08} also has a suboptimal constant $C_n$.
-Some aggregation procedures also satisfy oracle inequalities, as proved for instance in \cite{RT07,Bun_Tsy_Weg_Bar:2010}.
+For projection estimators, \citet[Section~7.2]{Mas:2003:St-Flour} proves an oracle inequality for some penalization procedures, which are suboptimal since the leading constant $C_n$ does not tend to~1 as $n$ goes to $+\infty$.
+Oracle inequalities have also been proved for other estimators: blockwise Stein estimators \citep{Ri06}, linear estimators \citep{Gol_Lep:2011:AoS} and some $T$-estimators \citep{Bi08}.
+The models considered by \citet{Bi08} are more general than ours, but the corresponding estimators are not computable in practice, and the oracle inequality by \citet{Bi08} also has a suboptimal constant $C_n$.
+Some aggregation procedures also satisfy oracle inequalities \citep{RT07,Bun_Tsy_Weg_Bar:2010}.
 Overall, under our assumptions, none of these results imply strictly better bounds than ours.

-Let us finally mention \cite{BR03} proposed a precise evaluation of the penalty term in the case of regular histogram models and the log-likelihood contrast.
+Let us finally mention that \citet{BR03} propose a precise evaluation of the penalty term in the case of regular histogram models and the log-likelihood contrast.
 Their final penalty is a function of the dimension, only slightly modified compared to $\pendim$, performing very well on regular histograms.
 These performances are likely to become much worse on the collection Dya2 presented in Section~\ref{sec.simus}.
-This can be seen, for example, in Table~\ref{tab.complet.Li01.SiG5} where we presented the performances of $\pendim$ with different over-penalizing constants.
+This can be seen, for example, in Table~\ref{tab.complet.Li01.SiG5} in Section~\ref{sec.supmat.simus}, where we present the performances of $\pendim$ with different over-penalizing constants.

-\subsection{Conclusion on the choice of $V$}
+\subsection{Conclusion on the Choice of $V$}

-Overall, choosing $V$ requires a trade-off between: \begin{itemize} \item Computational complexity, usually proportional to $V$, slightly different in the least-squares density estimation setting since it can be reduced to $(n+V^2) \card(\Lambda_m)$ or even to $n + V^2 \card(\Lambda_m)$, see Section~\ref{sec.algo}. \item Statistical performance in terms of risk, which is better when the bias and the variance are small.
-The bias decreases as $V$ increases for $V$-fold cross-validation, but it can be removed completely or fixed to any desired value by using $V$-fold penalization instead, see Lemma~\ref{le.penVF-VFCV}.
-The variance decreases as $V$ increases, but it almost reaches its minimal value by taking, say, $V=5$ or $V=10$, as shown by theoretical and empirical arguments in Sections~\ref{sec.variance} and~\ref{sec.simus}. \end{itemize}
+This section summarizes the results of the paper in order to address the main question we would like to answer: How to choose a $V$-fold procedure for model selection?